kchapple/recipe-search-3000/README.md

 ## Seeding database
-This command will generate 50 recipes
+This command will generate 50 recipes.
+You can run this after kickstarting the app using the instructions below.
 `sail artisan db:seed --class=RecipeSeeder`

 See `docs` directory for mockup and Postman Collection